flonadb/flonadb/README.md

 set caching, shared connection pooling, data masking, collecting metrics, connection management and monitoring, query timing and logging etc.

+With the rise of many client side and middleware technologies providing features that cut across different database systems and applications e.g. connection pooling, caching, load balancing, failover, connection timeout, transaction isolation, using secret managers to store database credentials, user access management etc. There is a growing list of aspects you need to duplicate through configuration and installation and in a decentralized way, we strongly believe tools like Flona are stepping up to provide a rather centralized approach that is database agnostic e.g. for an organization or department.
+> [!NOTE]
+> Be sure to check out our [Motivation](motivation/README.md) page for more.

 Note: Currently, only a JDBC driver is available for Flona.
 It can be used by any application written with any of languages in the Java family.
 Python users can also use it via [this python JDBC adaptor](https://pypi.org/project/JayDeBeApi).
 We will be working on drivers for other languages in